festvox/speech_tools/INSTALL.md

 Windows 7/8 GCC (from Cygwin 1.7), Visual C++ (VS2010,VS2012).

-As stated before C++ compilers are not standard and it is non-trivial to find the correct dialect which compiles under all.
 We recommend the use of GCC 4.6 if you can use it, it is the most likely one to work.
 Some of the compilers listed above produce a large number of warnings when compiling the code.